MuhammadRaffey/uol-cgpa-calc/README.md

 Ensure you have the following installed on your system:

-- Node.js (v14 or higher)
+- Node.js (v20 or higher)
-- npm or yarn
+- pnpm or npm or yarn

 ### Steps